Marriage Contract in Belarus

 A marriage contract can be amended or dissolved by mutual consent of both parties.
 The process is similar to creating the initial agreement: it must be in writing, signed by both spouses, and certified by a notary.
 If the contract involves real estate, it is registered with the agency for state registration and land cadastre.
 A terminated prenuptial agreement ends immediately after notarization, while postnuptial obligations continue even after dissolution.
 A court can also declare the agreement invalid if it violates the law, is made under duress, or contains fraudulent terms.

-How to Conclude a Prenuptial Agreement in Belarus
+How to Conclude a Marriage Contract in Belarus

-When, after a divorce, one of the spouses does not fulfill the terms of the marriage contract, the other spouse can go to court.
-The court checks whether the marriage contract complies with the law.
-If it corresponds, the court issues an enforcement document and sends it to the bailiff for enforcement.
+If, after divorce, one spouse fails to comply with the terms of the marriage contract, the other may apply to court.
+If the court confirms that the contract complies with the law, it issues an enforcement document and refers it to the bailiff service for execution.

 Our Services